 Brown received his AB from Princeton in 1987, and then his MA and PhD from University of California, Berkeley, in 1990 and 1994, respectively.
-He has won many awards and honors for his scholarship, including the Urey Prize for best young planetary scientist from the American Astronomical Society's Division of Planetary Sciences; a Presidential Early Career Award; a Sloan Fellowship; the Kavli in Astrophysics, and, of course, the one that started his career, an honorable mention in his fifth-grade science fair.
+He has won many awards and honors for his scholarship, including the Urey Prize for best young planetary scientist from the American Astronomical Society's Division of Planetary Sciences; a Presidential Early Career Award; a Sloan Fellowship; the 2012 Kavli Prize in Astrophysics, and, of course, the one that started his career, an honorable mention in his fifth-grade science fair.
+He was inducted into the National Academy of Science in 2014.
 He was also named one of Wired Online's Top Ten Sexiest Geeks in 2006, the mention of which never ceases to make his wife laugh.

-Brown is the author of "How I Killed Pluto and Why It Had It Coming", a best selling memoir of the discoveries leading to the demotion of Pluto.
+Brown is the author of "How I Killed Pluto and Why It Had It Coming", an award winning best selling memoir of the discoveries leading to the demotion of Pluto.

 Division of Geological and Planetary Sciences